-- 1. We support the continuation of the United States Grain Standards Act.
-(2015) - 2.
-We believe grain standards should be continually strengthened to improve the marketability of U.S. grains. - 3.
-We oppose the addition or blending of feed quality grains with #2 or better grains. - 4.
+- 1. We believe grain standards should be continually strengthened to improve the marketability of U.S. grains. - 2.
+We oppose the addition or blending of feed quality grains with #2 or better grains. - 3.
 We oppose all embargoes and sanctions on grain, food, medicine, or other humanitarian goods and services unless national security is involved.